MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-remote-network-health-logs.md

 To view the Remote network health logs, you need:

-- One of the following roles: Global Reader, Global Secure Access Administrator, Security Administrator or Global Administrator.
+- One of the following roles: Global Reader, Global Secure Access Administrator, or Security Administrator.
 - The preview requires a Microsoft Entra ID P1 license.
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).

 ## How to access the logs